microsoft/calculator/CONTRIBUTING.md

 ## Review Process
 After submitting a pull request, members of the calculator team will review your code.
-We will assign the request to an appropriate reviewer within two days.
+We will assign the request to an appropriate reviewer.
 Any member of the community may participate in the review, but at least one member of the Calculator team will ultimately approve the request.